MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/certutil.md

 6. UPN (user@domain)
 recoveryBlobOutFile: output file containing a certificate chain and an associated private key, still encrypted to one or more Key recovery Agent certificates.
 OutputScriptFile: output file containing a batch script to retrieve and recover private keys.
-OutputFileBaseName: output file base name. for retrieve, any extension is truncated and a certificate-specific string and the .rec extension are appended for each key recovery blob.
-Each file contains a certificate chain and an associated private key, still encrypted to one or more Key recovery Agent certificates. for recover, any extension is truncated and the .p12 extension is appended.
+OutputFileBaseName: output file base name.
+For retrieve, any extension is truncated and a certificate-specific string and the .rec extension are appended for each key recovery blob.
+Each file contains a certificate chain and an associated private key, still encrypted to one or more Key recovery Agent certificates.
+For recover, any extension is truncated and the .p12 extension is appended.
 Contains the recovered certificate chains and associated private keys, stored as a PFX file.
 [-f] [-UnicodeText] [-silent] [-config Machine\CAName] [-p Password] [-ProtectTo SAMNameAndSIDlist] [-csp Provider] Return to [Menu](certutil.md#BKMK_menu)
 ## <a name="BKMK_recoverKey"></a>-recoverKey